VinAIResearch/PointSWD/README.md

 # Point-set Distances for Learning Representations of 3D Point Clouds
 This repository contains the implementation of our [paper](https://arxiv.org/abs/2102.04014).
-In particular, we release code for training a point cloud autoencoder network with different point-set distances and testing the autoencoder for classification, reconstruction, registration and generation.
+In particular, we release code for training a point cloud autoencoder network with different point-set distances, such as, sliced Wasserstein distance (SWD), Chamfer, ... and testing the autoencoder for classification, reconstruction, registration, and generation.

 | ![teaser.png](./image/teaser.png) |
 |:--:|